Aanudebby/Crime-Analysis/README.md

 Date Dimension Table
 Offence Dim Table
 Additional features were created to give more robustness to the analysis.
-The data model was designed using the Star Schema where the different dimensions were connected to the Crime Fact table in a one-to-many relationship
+The data model was designed using the Star Schema where the different dimensions were connected to the Crime Fact table in a one-to-many relationship<br>

 ![image](https://github.com/user-attachments/assets/ef18b447-4935-4038-8e35-649eeedb7f31)

 # Dashboard
 ![image](https://github.com/user-attachments/assets/ed08d311-b60c-4491-8604-9135604b0739)

 # Insight
-Total Crime committed during the year from 2012 to 2022 amounts to 60 Million.
+Total Crime committed during the year from 2012 to 2022 amounts to 60 Million.<br>

 The crime rate trend  was on a steady rate at about 4million from 2012 to 2016.
-From 2017, the rate of crime increased from 4million plus to 5 million.
+From 2017, the rate of crime increased from 4million plus to 5 million.<br>

-In 2020, there was a decrease in the rate of crime Highest rate of crime was in 2021.
+In 2020, there was a decrease in the rate of crime<br>

+Highest rate of crime was in 2021.<br>

-Record shows that the highest Offence committed according to offfence group was Theft Offence follow by Violence.
+Record shows that the highest Offence committed according to offfence group was Theft Offence follow by Violence.<br>

+Records shows that South East has the highest no of crime based on region.

 # Recommendation
 Police should focus more on reducing crime offences of Theft and Violence because that is the most committed offence over the years.